Low carb vanilla slice

 - Place the mozzarella and cream cheese into a large, microwaveable bowl.
 Heat on high for 1 minute, remove and stir together.
 Continue this at 30-second bursts, until the cheese mixture is smooth and melted.
 Remove from the microwave.

-- Sift the coconut flour and baking powder together, over the heated cheese mixture, and then add the egg and coconut oil.
+- Sift the coconut flour, sweetener, and baking powder together into the cheese and add the egg and coconut oil.
 Mix together and then knead the dough on a flat surface, for a few minutes, or until it is really smooth.

 - Form the dough into a ball, and then divide it in half.
 Place each half onto the baking sheets.
 Roll the dough into two, very thin rectangles (approximately the thickness of a nickel or 2mm thick), large enough to fit a 9"x9" (23x23 cm) pan in the center of the dough.
 Bake on the middle racks for about 7-9 minutes, until the pastry, becomes slightly puffy and light in color (It's okay if the edges are browned as we are only using the middle 9"x9" section.)
 Set aside to cool for about 10 minutes.
 Remove the custard from the refrigerator.